 - HDMI 2.1 isn’t needed for PC connections since you can happily use DisplayPort 1.4, and the inclusion of DSC (Display Stream Compression) ensures you don’t need to drop colour depth or chroma levels either, even at 144Hz

 - On the other hand one key feature of the Q model is the inclusion of HDMI 2.1.
 This is possible as the Q model does not use the Native G-sync module, and so is not restricted in that connectivity area.
-This will include support therefore for 4K @ 120Hz from consoles, HDMI-org VRR and ALLM (Auto Low Latency Mode) as well.
+This will include support therefore for 4K @ 120Hz from consoles and HDMI-org VRR.

 Of course all of this leads to an inevitable difference in retail pricing.
-The QX model is expected to retail for around $2999.99 USD if early pre-orders from Asus’ website are anything to go by.
+The QX model retails for around £3300 GBP in the UK (Check pricing and availability in your region at Amazon and in the UK from Overclockers).
 This is a very high end display with the price impacted significantly by the Mini LED backlight and Native G-sync module.
 The Q model should be a fair bit lower cost than this, although we have not yet seen any indicative pricing.
-More info when we get it on pricing.
+Likely to be around the £900 – 1000 mark we would expect.